 What are the overnight arrangements?

 S2C participants are invited to bring along their own camping equipment to camp overnight at Rushbanks Farm at Wissington.
 Do not call Rushbanks to book- S2C pitches are already reserved!
 This site is next to the river and is the location for the end of day 1 checkpoint.
 We arrange a discounted camping fee and the campsite warden will collect the fee (cash only).

 Of course, there is no necessity to camp if you live locally or simply prefer a bed!
 However, you must be able to return to this location on Sunday morning to check out by the stated time.

 Can I take part in the event to raise money for charity?

 We are more than happy for you to use the event to raise money for charity.
 You will get a certificate when you reach the finish at Cattawade so you are able to prove your success!
-We would be delighted if you would like to raise funds for us and can provide a sponsorship form upon request.
+We would be delighted if you would like to raise additional funds for the River Stour Trust and can provide a sponsorship form upon request.

 What do I need to bring?